devleaks/cockpitdecks-docs/docs/Installation and Usage.md

 ```
 $ cockpitdecks-cli --help
-usage: cockpitdecks-cli [-h] [-d] [-f] [aircraft_folder]
+usage: cockpitdecks-cli [-h] [-c config_file] [-d] [-f] [-v] [aircraft_folder]

 Start Cockpitdecks

 positional arguments:
   aircraft_folder       aircraft folder for non automatic start

 options:
   -h, --help            show this help message and exit
+  -c config_file, --config config_file
+                        alternate configuration file
   -d, --demo            start demo mode
-  -f, --fixed      does not automatically switch aircraft.
+  -f, --fixed           does not automatically switch aircraft
+  -v, --verbose         show startup information
 ```

 ### Test Cockpitdecks In Demonstration Mode

 A second easy step is to start Cockpitdecks in demonstration mode.
-In this mode, it will offer a single demonstration deck.
+In this mode, it will offer a single demonstration web deck.
 See [[Examples]] for details about the demonstration.

 ```
 cockpitdecks-cli --demo
 ```

 In this mode, Cockpitdecks will start a single web deck.
+Head for the index web page as specified in the `config.yaml` environment file.

 ![[demo-deck-list.png]]